 So I wasn’t that impressed with the dive operators from my first two visits to the island.
 I felt like they were too much in the money making business of diving.
 Having worked in the dive industry before, yes money is important but that’s not what you should be portraying to your customers.

 After some research for round 3 of Cozumel, I found Scuba Life Cozumel.
 They had 5* ratings on every single review on TripAdvisor so naturally I thought this to be suspect.
 After spending a few days with them, I stand corrected.
-They deserve their rating for sure.
+They deserve every bit of their rating!

 Carlos and JP, the co-owners of this shop really embody what it means to run a dive shop.
 I could see that they really enjoyed what they did and made sure that passion was passed on to their customers in the best of ways.
 Carlos was also the instructor for two friends doing their open water course.
 He was an absolute professional and my friends raved about his calmness and demeanor.